 Now, I am not saying for one moment, that buying happiness with things and experiences is wrong or It can completely stop, however, my point is, will we ever achieve all the things and experiences on any day, that we think about moving beyond that?
-It’s a worth giving a shot to think about this!
+It’s worth giving a shot to think about this!

-Probably from what we have seen and learned about world, the answer would be close to no, because if we don’t become happy with things and experiences, then what else is left in the world to be happy about?
+Probably from what we have seen and learned about the world, the answer would be close to no, because if we don’t become happy with things and experiences, then what else is left in the world to be happy about?
 I would say thinking process, thoughts, mindset.
-Because with increasing choices and increasing number of exposure to things and experiences we didn’t even knew existed, we all are living in the world of ‘The Paradox of Choice’, which basically means abundance of choice often leads to depression and feelings of loneliness along with a fear of either being left out of some experience or things which you think is necessary for your happiness.
+Because with increasing choices and an increasing number of exposure to things and experiences we didn’t even know existed, we all are living in the world of ‘The Paradox of Choice’, which basically means an abundance of choice often leads to depression and feelings of loneliness along with a fear of either being left out of some experience or things which you think is necessary for your happiness.

 I would love to explain this with a simple example, that probably we all can relate to.
 Whenever you go by a cafe or restaurant in far off places where you are informed that only 3-5 things could be served, making your choice much limited, but have you noticed that your decision is much faster and satisfactory, because you don’t have the feeling of trying the best out of 100 things, but when you go in a café where there are thousands of choices, it often leads to longer time to decide, and even after your decision, if you look around someone having something much better, you think you would have made a different choice or maybe you could have thought more what was best for you.
 Now, this, we face in everyday situations.